 2. Connect Your Bank & Credit Card Accounts

 Online banking, also known as bank feeds, is one of QuickBooks Online’s most helpful and time-saving features.
 When you connect an account, QuickBooks downloads and categorizes bank and credit card transactions for you automatically―you only need to approve the work.
 You can connect as many accounts as necessary.

 To connect bank transactions and credit card accounts in QuickBooks Online, select Link Account on the Banking tab, add your account, and then follow the onscreen steps to link your account information.
-You may read our guide on how to connect your bank accounts to QuickBooks Online and how to connect your credit card to QuickBooks Online for the in-depth processes.

 3. Memorize These Handy Keyboard Shortcuts

 Another one of our QuickBooks Online tips and tricks is that keyboard shortcuts help save you time and allow you to keep your hands on the keyboard as you enter information.
 Use the keyboard shortcuts summarized in the table below when working in a transaction window.

 Open the Estimate Window